giftos1/programming-guide/Programming-Patterns.md

 ```

 ### if, elif with no trailing else
-Similar to the if with no else, use this when you want to handle multiple possible results, but there will not be a result in all cases.
+Similar to the if with no else, use this when you want to handle multiple possible results, but there will be some cases where there is no result handled.
 The results are mutually exclusive, but you're happy to do nothing in some cases.
+If you use this pattern, ask yourself, "what cases/inputs do I NOT want to handle?"
 In this example, the very high scores win a prize, but the others don't, and we don't need to tell them.
 (E.g. at graduation, they announce which graduates got a University medal, but they don't say which ones did not get a medal.)

 ```python